 You can fill up the infinite pinboard with notes, links, images, and files.
 The tool is very simple in use primarily because it has only the most necessary features.

 Some say it’s the most easy-to-use concept mapping tool out there.

 One of the cool things about Milanote is that it has a web clipper.
 It means that the tool displays the content from a link directly inside the pinboard.

-It’s so easy to loose focus these days.
-Actually, it’s even hard to come into focus in the first place!
+It’s so easy to lose focus these days and come into focus!

-What’s even more worrying, with the abundance of distractions people experience these days, they don’t even realize anymore they’re distracted – dozens of tabs, notifications from all over the Internet effectively keep you disturbed.
+What’s even more worrying, with the abundance of distractions people experience these days, they don’t even realize anymore they’re distracted – dozens of tabs, notifications from all over the Internet effectively keep you disturbed and overstimulated.

-Here’s a few tools that can help you achieve sharp focus.
+Here are a few PR tools that can help you achieve sharp focus.

 This free productivity tool generates ambient sounds of your choice.

-You can choose any from over a dozen soothing sounds of environment, combine them and set their intensity to sound just right for you.
+You can choose any from over a dozen soothing sounds of the environment, combine them, and set their intensity to sound just right for you.

 I sometimes play it with electronic music in the background.